kevindrosendahl/ProtoDB/README.md

 The `master` branch contains a first stab at implementing `ProtoDB` which was able to create collections with a schema, and persist validated protobufs in the collections.

-However, the branch became stable and was no longer able to build.
+However, the branch became stale and was no longer able to build.
 In addition, the code was poorly factored and designed.
 This branch represents a new start.

 Short term goals:
 - implement in-memory storage engine